-Luckily, we have the opportunity to interview one of the guys from Island Media Asia (that’s what they call their group of foreigners who are all half Filipinos) to share their stories that encouraged them to do these amazing things on YouTube, and on social media in general.
+Luckily, we have the opportunity to interview one of the guys from Island Media Asia (that’s what they call their group of foreigners who are all half Filipinos) to share the stories that encouraged them to do these amazing things on YouTube, and on social media in general.

 Introduce yourself and where you came from.
 Current job/career and things that made you busy these days.

-What’s the story behind creating Island Media Asia, your video documentary on promoting our country and who/what encouraged you to do so?
+What’s the story behind creating Island Media Asia, your video documentary on promoting our country, and who/what encouraged you to do so?

 About creating the videos

 Our first video ever was selling buko juice in the streets of Makati.
-We wanted to do something that reflected what we saw every day and buko juice was the perfect idea.
+We wanted to do something that reflected what we saw every day and buko juice was a perfect idea.
 We spent several hours selling it because we really wanted to know how it’s like, we wanted to get a genuine experience from it, something we can take with us, as well as convey to others.

 Tell us your experience about what you felt after creating the video and what made you decide to continue doing it?

-We really liked what we were doing, we found it to be exciting and a lot of fun, so a follow-up video was definitely in store already.
+We really liked what we were doing, we found it to be exciting and a lot of fun, so a follow-up video was definitely in-store already.
 But what really keeps us going and going is really all the positive comments, it’s our fans who motivate us to keep doing what we enjoy.
 We do it for fans, we really do appreciate all their support.

 Do you have challenges or limitations in creating your first ever video?

 Of course there were challenges in making our first video, the hardest barrier to overcome was confidence.
 It may seem like it’s easy but the first thing out of anything is always the hardest.
 At that time we had no formula to follow, we were making it as we were going along, so a lot of it was unknown territory.
 But the good thing is, we got strength from each other and that’s what made it a success.
-When the second episode came around, we already had a formula to follow, so we basically just followed our own footsteps.
+When the second episode came around, we already had the formula to follow, so we basically just followed in our own footsteps.

 Your video on selling buko juice on the street is a hit on YouTube?
-What can you say about it and what did you feel on the reactions of the people seeing you selling buko juice?
+What can you say about it and what did you feel about the reactions of the people seeing you selling buko juice?

 Buko juice was one of our harder episodes, at that point we were still refining how we act in front of the camera.
 Of course, we want it to be as genuine as possible but once the camera starts rolling, it’s slightly harder to stay normal.
-Eventually after being so engrossed in the activity we just forgot it was there, and just became natural.
+Eventually, after being so engrossed in the activity we just forgot it was there, and just became natural.
 Each episode we do really helps to refine our personality to others, it’s all about conveying how you feel that people will start to know and understand you.